Tim Hofmeester

 I work(ed) together with researchers at several other departments within SLU, and at several other universities and research institutes, both nationally and internationally:

-Norwegian Institute for Nature Research (NINA, Norway), Inland Norway University of applied sciences (INN), Research Institute Sweden (RISE), North Carolina State University (NCSU, USA), Göteborg University, Umeå University, Royal Institute of technology (KTH), Lund University, Stockholm University, Aalto University, Norwegian University of science and technology (NTNU), Mammal Research Institute in Białowieża (Poland)
+Norwegian Institute for Nature Research (NINA, Norway), Inland Norway University of applied sciences (INN), Research Institute Sweden (RISE), North Carolina State University (NCSU, USA), Göteborg University, Umeå University, University of Groningen (the Netherlands), and the Mammal Research Institute in Białowieża (Poland)

 Furthermore, I work(ed) together with local, regional, national and international stakeholders such as Umeå municipality, several county administrative boards (Länsstyrelsen), Public and Science (Vetenskap och Allmänhet), Swedish Association for Hunting and Wildlife Management (Svenska Jägareförbundet), the National Institute for Public Health and the Environment (RIVM) in the Netherlands, and the Small Mustelid Foundation.